 Ways to Block Out Your Neighbors

 But what if your neighbor is a noisy, nosy, scary jerk?
 What if you have asked him nicely not to let his dogs use your yard as a bathroom, but you keep stepping in it when you mow your lawn?
 What if the neighbors are leering weirdos who watch you as bend over in the garden?
-What if your neighbors decided to start fixing all terrain vehicles in their back yard, and all you can hear is the grinding of dune buggy motors?
-What if all of your diplomatic efforts have fizzled into nothing, and it just doesn't seem worth it anymore?
+What if your neighbors decided to start fixing all-terrain vehicles in their backyard, and you're deafened by the constant grinding of dune buggy motors?
+What if all your diplomatic efforts fizzle into nothing, and it just doesn't seem worth it anymore?
 It's time to block out the neighbors.

-The exceptionally great thing about building a barrier around your yard is that the barrier can actually make your yard look better.
-The barrier can add home value if it is attractive.
-The barrier can keep out pests that eat your garden vegetables in addition to the neighbor's dogs.
-Having a great fencing contractor work his magic, or embarking on an ambitious DIY project, might cost you in time, labor, and materials, but the investment is a sound one that pays off.
+The exceptionally great thing about building a barrier around your yard is that the fencing could actually make your yard look better.
+The barrier may even add home value if it is attractive.
+It can also keep out pests that eat your garden vegetables in addition to the neighbor's dogs.
+Having a great fencing contractor work his magic -- or embarking on an ambitious DIY project -- might cost you in time, labor, and materials, but the investment is one that pays off.